 Just wanted you to know that your attendance numbers have been lower than expected, and your class has been red flagged.

 This lack of performance is deemed by only one factor: class numbers.
 There is no other criteria.
 Apparently the responsibility of this lies squarely on the shoulders of the instructor.
 It is their fault.
-It seems to have nothing to do with lack of promotion of the program by the facility.
+Lack of promotion of the program by the facility apparently does not play into it at all.
 It has nothing to do with the demographic of the participants that attend the class.
 It also does not take into account the loyalty of the participants, whom may have committed to the class over a long period of time.